 Without customers, your company wouldn’t exist.
-So treating them like the backbone of your business is critical, and investing in your customers simply makes good business sense.
+So treating them like the backbone of your business is critical, and investing in customer centric simply makes good business sense.

-It’s also crucial to get to know your customers, to know what they think about your business and to understand how you can improve.
+It’s also crucial to get to know your customer expectations, to know what they think about your business and to understand how you can improve customer satisfaction level.
 One of the best ways to do this is with a customer satisfaction survey, which can be completed online, over the phone, through the mail or in-person.
 Offering a reward for customers completing the survey will ensure that you get a wide range of people answering your questions.

 By asking your customers about themselves, you can keep up-to-date on your target market and their needs.
-You should also ask them about their experiences with your company and how they think you can improve.
-This data should then be analysed and surveys should be completed regularly so you will know whether or not your customer satisfaction is improving.
+You should also ask your customer experiences with your company and how they think you can improve customer loyalty.
+This Customer satisfaction data should then be analysed and surveys should be completed regularly so you will know whether or not your customer satisfaction is improving.